TheNinth7/evcc-garmin/docs/README.md

 ## Widget

-The widget features a main view displaying key site statistics, along with additional detail views (currently limited to forecasts, with potential for more in the future).
+The widget features a main view displaying key site statistics, along with additional detail views.

 This section begins with the following topics: